VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 ## Events and Event Sourcing

-If you use databases on both the read-side and write-side you will still be performing CRUD operations on the database tables on the write-side and you will need a mechanism to push the changes from your normalized tables on the write-side to your de-normalized tables on the read-side.
+If you use relational databases on both the read-side and write-side you will still be performing CRUD operations on the database tables on the write-side and you will need a mechanism to push the changes from your normalized tables on the write-side to your de-normalized tables on the read-side.

 If you capture changes in your write-model as events, your can save all of your changes simply by appending those events to your database or data store on the write-side using only **Insert** operations.

 You can also use those same events to push your changes to the read-side.
-You can use those events to build projections that contain the data required by the queries on the read-side.
+You can use those events to build projections of the data that contain the data structured to support the queries on the read-side.

 ## Eventual Consistency